typedb/typedb-docs/05-running-typedb-cluster/01-install-and-run.md

 ```
 and so on.

-In this case, port `1729` would need to be open to public and clients would use
+In this case, port `1729` would need to be open to public and clients would use the
-`external-host-1`, `external-host-2` and `external-host-3` hostname to communicate with TypeDB Cluster;
+`external-host-1`, `external-host-2` and `external-host-3` hostnames to communicate with TypeDB Cluster;
 inter-server communication would be done over a private network using ports `1730` and `1731`.
 </div>

 ### Stopping

-Stopping TypeDB Cluster is done the same way as with single node: pressing Ctrl+C in the terminal that was used to start it.
+Stopping TypeDB Cluster is done the same way as on a single node: pressing Ctrl+C in the terminal that was used to start it.
 All nodes must be shut down independently in the same way.

 ## Summary